-Dr. Klugman joined the Children's National faculty in 2010 as an attending in the Cardiac Intensive Care Unit.
+Dr. Klugman joined the Children's National faculty in 2010 and is the Medical Director of the Cardiac Intensive Care Unit.
 He completed his undergraduate studies at Emory University and received his Masters of Science at Drexel University.
-He received his medical degree at the George Washington University School of Medicine and subsequently completed his pediatric residency and a joint 5-year program in Cardiology and Critical Care Medicine at Children's National Medical Center.
+He received his medical degree at the George Washington University School of Medicine and subsequently completed his pediatric residency and a joint 5-year program in Cardiology and Critical Care Medicine at Children's National.
 His current responsibilities include inpatient care in the Cardiac Intensive Care Unit as well as serving as Director of Quality Improvement for the Heart Institute and Director of Medical Safety for Children's National.